-You”obsess” over obsessing and find yourself doing unnecessary things over and over again, completing them just because the anxiety won’t go away unless they’re done.
+You “obsess” over obsessing and find yourself doing unnecessary things over and over again, completing them just because the anxiety won’t go away unless they’re done.
 A quick visit to your doctor’s office clarifies everything: you’ve got Obsessive Compulsive Disorder (OCD).
 Now you have to figure out what to do about it.

-But quickly, before we get into the specifics, here are some tips to remember:
+OCD is marked by obsessions and compulsions.
+Below you’ll find information about both symptom clusters along with methods for overcoming them.
+But, quickly, before we get into the specifics, here are some tips to remember:

 - It’s a good idea to have a friend at the ready for moral support.
 If you prefer, connect with a therapist.